 What Variables Make It Go Up or Down

-If you’re moving to a new state, you probably already know that moving to a new state requires new car insurance.
+If you’re moving to a new state, you probably already know that moving out of state requires new car insurance.
 But if you’re simply moving across town, do you still need to take car insurance rates into consideration?

 Other Possible Reasons for a Car Insurance Rate Increase

 Car insurance rates are always changing.
 The fastest way to find out why is to call your agent.
 Take a look at a few of the most common reasons.

 - Traffic Violations

 - Insurance Carrier Across the Board Increase for All Policy Holders

 - Aging Drivers